embedded-graphics/embedded-graphics/MIGRATING-0.6-0.7.md

 ## For display driver authors

-TODO: Driver authors should use the `embedded-graphics-core` crate to integrate with e-g.
+Driver authors should use `DrawTarget` exported by the [`embedded-graphics-core`](https://crates.io/crates/embedded-graphics-core) crate to integrate with embedded-graphics.

 `DrawTarget` now uses an associated type for the target color instead of a type parameter.